awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-troubleshooting.md

 # Troubleshoot EC2 Image Builder<a name="image-builder-troubleshooting"></a>

 EC2 Image Builder integrates with AWS services for monitoring and troubleshooting to help you troubleshoot image build issues\.
 EC2 Image Builder tracks and displays the progress for each step in the image building process\.
 Logs can be exported to an Amazon S3 location that you provide\.
-For advanced troubleshooting, you can run predefined commands and scripts using [AWS Systems Manager \(SSM\) Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html)\.
+For advanced troubleshooting, you can run predefined commands and scripts using [Amazon EC2 Systems Manager \(SSM\) Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html)\.

 ## General troubleshooting<a name="image-builder-general-troubleshooting"></a>